Folsom, California: History

-The Nisenan tribe of Native Americans had long inhabited the area.
-The Gold Rush of 1849 brought violence, disease and overwhelming loss for the tribes.
+Prior to European settlement, the area in what is now Folsom was inhabited by the Nisenan tribe of Native Americans.
+The Gold Rush of 1849 brought violence, disease and displacement for the tribes of California.

 Joseph Libbey Folsom purchased Rancho Rio de los Americanos from the heirs of San Francisco merchant William Alexander Leidesdorff, and laid out the town called Granite City, mostly occupied by gold miners seeking their fortune in the Sierra Nevada foothills.
 Though few amassed a great deal of wealth, the city prospered due to Joseph Folsom's lobbying to get a railway to connect the town with Sacramento.
 Joseph died in 1855, and Granite City was later renamed Folsom in his honor.
 The railway was abandoned in the 1980s but opened up as the terminus of the Gold Line of Sacramento Regional Transit District's light rail service in 2005.
 A few former gold-rush era towns are located in and around Folsom, including Prairie City, Salmon Falls, and Mormon Island.

-Folsom included a significant Chinese American community when it was first incorporated, but arsonists burned Folsom's Chinatown in March 1886, driving Chinese Americans out of town.
+During the American Civil War, the residents of Folsom remained fiercely loyal to the Union.
+The Granite Guard was organized at Folsom on May 27, 1861 and the majority of the recruits of Shirland's Cavalry Company of the 1st California Cavalry Regiment were also from Folsom.
+In 1866, 1871, and 1872, Folsom experienced major fires.
+In 1886, another major fire destroyed much of the city's business property.

 The establishment of Folsom Prison came in 1880, when the Livermore family made an agreement with the state to donate land for the prison in exchange for prison labor.
 They planned to build a hydro-electric dam from the American River for a sawmill.
 Though the sawmill did not work out, the Livermores soon realized that the natural force of running water could provide enough power to transmit to Sacramento, and the Folsom Powerhouse, now a National Historic Landmark, was opened.
 At the time it was opened, it had the longest overhead run of electricity (22 miles) in the country.
 The powerhouse operated until 1952.

 Folsom Dam was built in 1956, providing flood control and water rights for the Sacramento Valley and created Folsom Lake.
 The dam is located on the southwest corner of the lake.
 The lake is an estimated 4.8 mi from Granite Bay to the most southern point of Folsom Lake.

 Folsom is home to Folsom Lake College, Folsom High School, Vista del Lago High School and a historic downtown district.
 Folsom is also home to the largest private employer in the Sacramento area, Intel.
+A new high school is planned to be built in the Folsom Ranch area.

 The Folsom Plan Area allows the construction of 11,000 homes resulting in 25,000 additional residents enlarging the city of Folsom by one-third.
 The planned community development area of 3,250 acres south of Highway 50 includes additional housing, schools and parks along with office and commercial buildings.